Ann C. Crouter

 Raymond E. and Erin Stuart Schultz Dean of the College of Health and Human Development

-Ann "Nan" C. Crouter's leadership in the college has been characterized by a deep commitment to outstanding undergraduate and graduate education and to research that promotes the health and well-being of people everywhere.
+Ann "Nan" C. Crouter's leadership in the college has been characterized by a commitment to outstanding undergraduate and graduate education and to interdisciplinary research that promotes the health and well-being of people everywhere.

 Crouter has deep roots at Penn State.
 She joined the faculty of the College of Health and Human Development as an assistant professor of human development in 1981.
 She was promoted to associate professor of human development in 1987 and to professor of human development in 1993.
 During her Penn State career, she served as director of the Center for Work and Family Research from 2002 to 2006 and led the Social Science Research Institute and the Consortium for Children, Youth and Families at Penn State from 2006 to 2007.
 She has served as Raymond E. and Erin Stuart Schultz Dean of the College of Health and Human Development since June 2007.